mobxjs/mobx/docs/refguide/api.md

 ### `getDebugName`

 Usage: `getDebugName(thing, property?)`
-Returns a (generated) friendly debug name of an observable object, property, reaction etc. Used by for example the `mobx-react-devtools`.
+Returns a (generated) friendly debug name of an observable object, property, reaction etc. Used by for example the [MobX developer tools](https://github.com/mobxjs/mobx-devtools).

 ### `getDependencyTree`